Power of quantum measurement in simulating unphysical operations: Diamond norm as the simulation cost

 where the optimization is over all states $\rho_{A'A}$ and the dimension of the system $A'$ is equal to the dimension of system $A$.
 The map $\id_{A'}$ denotes the identity channel on the system $A'$, and $\lrV{\cdot}_1$ is the trace norm.

-For any Hermitian-preserving map that is proportional to a trace-preserving map, it has been shown in Ref.~\cite{Regula2021a} that its simulation cost using QPD is equal to its diamond norm~\cite{kitaev1997quantum}.
+Despite the widespread usage of diamond norm in quantum information theory, its operational interpretation for general Hermitian-preserving maps has been missing.
+In the task of quantum channel discrimination, the diamond norm of the difference between a pair of quantum channels determines the maximum probability of successfully distinguishing between them in a one-shot setting~\cite{rosgen2005hardness, gilchrist2005distance}.
+Recently, it was shown that the diamond norm of any Hermitian-preserving map that is proportional to a trace-preserving map is equal to the map's simulation cost using QPD~\cite{Regula2021a}.

 However, for general Hermitian-preserving maps, this equality between the cost and the diamond norm does not hold.
 In an extreme case, the simulation cost can be twice as large as the map's diamond norm.
 In Theorem~\ref{theorem:diamond_norm}, we show that this unpleasant gap between the cost in QPD and the diamond norm can be remedied.
-In particular, we prove that the simulation cost induced by the measurement-controlled post-processing is equal to the map's diamond norm for any Hermitian-preserving map.
+A formal proof of this theorem is given in Appendix~\ref{app:diamond}.

 \begin{theorem}[Diamond norm is the cost] Let $\cE_{A\to B}$ be an arbitrary Hermitian-preserving map.
 Then, its simulation cost using a twisted channel can be obtained by the following SDP:

 where $J^{\cE}$ is the Choi operator of $\cE$.
 Furthermore, this cost is equal to the map's diamond norm, i.e.,